Alligatorweed

-Alligatorweed emergent weed
+Alligatorweed invasive aquatic weed

 Alligatorweed, Alternanthera philoxeroides, is a perennial rooted emergent weed.
 The plant begins its growth rooted in the bottom of the pond, grows up, and emerges from the water.

 Narrow sword-like leaves grow off opposite sides of a hollow stem.
 The stems can vary in color from green to red.
-This aquatic plant produce small white flowers on the stem.
-Alligator weed is also known as pigweed or alligator grass.
+This aquatic plant produces a small white flowers on the stem.

 Where Does Alligatorweed Grow?